-This is the time of year when you suddenly find yourself with a huge stash of paper grocery bags, either from all the extra runs to the store for holiday gatherings or from ordering a ton of takeout because it's too darn cold to go out.
-Sure, you could just recycle them, but there are plenty of ways to reuse them that I bet you haven't thought of.
+If you suddenly find yourself with a huge stash of paper grocery bags—either from extra runs to the store, or from ordering a ton of takeout—sure, you could just recycle them, but there are plenty of ways to reuse them

 1. Line your trash can.
 This is perhaps the most practical, but by inserting a paper bag into your trash can, you can cut down on plastic use, and give your bag a second chance.
 Of course, maybe don't dispose any liquid-y trash to prevent a future mishap on the way to the dumpster...

 2. Use as a recycling bin.
-Similarly, you can hang on to a bag or two during your holiday activities as a receptacle for booze, cans, etc.
+Similarly, you can hang on to a bag or two as a receptacle for booze, cans, etc.

 3. Use them as storage bins.
 If your bags are in good shape, you can use them for storage and organization in pantries and linen closets.
 Just paint your favorite color, and roll down to the size of your choice.